UBC-LFS/soilweb/README.md

 2. Copy and paste the CSS code into the **Additional CSS** editor.

-## B. How to fix clicking events on the image with Javsacript issues
+## B. Javsacript issues

-#### If a click event on the image is not working properly on the home page, it would be a Javascript issue
+If clicking events on the image is not working properly on the home page, it would be a Javascript issue.

 1. Activate a **Custom Javascripty Meta Box** plugin (Local Javascript) under **Plugins** first
 2. Check HTML code including **map** tags